 Director of Campus Ministry

 I am originally from Chicago and have worked in student development administration, as well as for a Catholic non-profit in Milwaukee.
 My favorite retreat house is the Jesuit Retreat Center in Oshkosh, Wisconsin, where I can keep attuned to God's desires through the silence.
 I live with two cats, Bernard (named after my favorite theologian, Bernard Lonergan, S.J.) and Francis (named after St. Francis de Sales), and in my spare time I love to read, listen to music and cook.

 I came to St. Louis from my hometown of New Orleans in the wake of Hurricane Katrina, and after many years as a Billiken, I am happier than ever to be here.
-In addition to the yearly immersion trip here in St. Louis, I organize the Nature Retreat and much of campus ministry's online and social media presence.
 It is one of the great joys of my life to accompany students in encountering new and challenging cultural circumstances.
 Outside of work, my spouse Cristina and I live with our son Colin in Benton Park and enjoy exploring the city.

 I'm passionate about social justice and spirituality, and especially seeing where the two connect.
 I'm a St. Louis native and love all things St. Louis.
 During my free time, I enjoy reading, camping and exploring everything this city has to offer.

 Grand Hall Campus Minister